What is a urine flow test?

 - You will start to urinate into the funnel device that is attached to a regular toilet or portable commode.
 The flowmeter will record information as you are urinating.

 - You should not push or strain as you urinate.
 You should stay as still as possible.

-- You should not put any toilet paper into the funnel device.
+- Don't put any toilet paper into the

 - The test will be done at this point.
 Depending on your condition, you may be asked to repeat the test over several days.